return42/sphkerneldoc/linux_src_doc/lib/percpu-refcount_c.rst

 operations.
 Note that \ ``ref``\  will stay in atomic mode across kill/reinit cycles until \ :c:func:`percpu_ref_switch_to_percpu`\  is called.

-This function normally doesn't block and can be called from any context but it may block if \ ``confirm_kill``\  is specified and \ ``ref``\  is already in the process of switching to atomic mode.
-In such cases, \ ``confirm_switch``\ will be invoked after the switching is complete.
+This function may block if \ ``ref``\  is in the process of switching to atomic mode.
+If the caller ensures that \ ``ref``\  is not in the process of switching to atomic mode, this function can be called from any context.

-Due to the way percpu_ref is implemented, \ ``confirm_switch``\  will be called after at least one full sched RCU grace period has passed but this is an implementation detail and must not be depended upon.

 .. _`percpu_ref_switch_to_percpu`: